 When Working With Wix Gets Complicated

 Wix is not a great option for many.
-It is a far more restrictive platform than WordPress, or Joomla, or many of the other more complex CMS offerings.
-And it is definitely pay for play, as gaining new functions almost always involves micro-transactions and paid upgrades.
+It is a far more restrictive platform than WordPress, Joomla, or any other more complex CMS offerings.
+And it is definitely pay for play, as gaining new functions almost always involves microtransactions and paid upgrades.

 The Wix SEO Workaround

 So, would we recommend Wix?
-No. Do we understand that for some businesses, businesses like restaurants, local stores and other service businesses Wix often seems like the best choice at the time, and as they have a physical business, maybe a website does not matter that much (it does, but we’ll explain that in a minute) Yes.
-Do we know that some of you have Wix websites and that changing it now is something that you do not have the time or patience to do?
+No. Do we understand that for some businesses, businesses like restaurants, local stores and other service businesses, Wix often seems like the best choice at the time.
+As they have a physical business, maybe a website does not matter that much (it does, but we’ll explain that in a minute) Yes.
+Do we know that some of you have Wix websites and that changing it now is something you do not have the time or patience to do?
 Yes.

 Why a Well Optimized Website Matters to Local Businesses

 The way people find local businesses has changed massively over the last few years.
 No one has a Yellow Pages anymore (unless they are using it for a doorstop) and everyone searches for things online.
 Including where they can go locally to get a haircut, grab a pizza, get their dog groomed, buy their Gran a birthday card and so on and so on.
-So it is essential that they find your business in that search.
+So they must find your business in that search.